yoyoerx/libds/README.md

 # libds
-datastructure library and utiliy functions
+datastructure library and utility functions

 Data structure libraries coded in C

-Current make set to deploy in cygwin
+Current /make/ set to deploy in cygwin

 Dynamically allocated datastructures capible of accepting any datatype.